 Training policies that state how compliance will be achieved and maintained for the affected positions is imperative.
 Best practices policies dictate that a compliance officer position, with no conflicting duties or lines of reporting, sufficient policing powers and adequate budget to rectify situations, is the most effective measure.
-As with any policing situation, the effort can be compromised if the compliance position reports to a potential violator.
+As with any policing situation, the effort can be compromised if the compliance position can be a potential violator.
 Much the same, the effort can be compromised if the compliance position reports to a potential violator.
 The compliance position should be unfettered with other position conflicts of interest and unrestricted in identifying deficiencies and reporting to senior management.
 Budget restrictions can defeat a compliance effort, intentionally or unintentionally.
 Adequate budgeting for the compliance staffing effort and to address training needs will support an earnest compliance effort.

 It is the compliance officer who will confirm the particular position's job responsibilities, descriptions and tasks to determine if positions have covered tasks which fall under operations, construction, maintenance, safety, meter testing, billing, and gas control operations and are subject to regulation.
 These covered task areas require operator qualifications as directed by the Pipeline and Hazardous Materials Safety Administration (PHMSA) under the U.S. Department of Transportation.
 The compliance officer confirms employees are trained in integrity management protocol and the system's operating and maintenance manual practices and procedures.
-In cooperation with other operating personnel, operating and maintenance updated periodical to reflect changes in rules, regulations, information and improved methods.
+In cooperation with other operating personnel, operating and maintenance manuals and training materials (i.e., books, manuals, software, etc.) are complete and are updated periodical to reflect changes in rules, regulations, information and improved methods.
 In the cases of large utility systems, their resources and employees involved allow them to conduct all training needs immediately on-site.
 In other situations the supervisors, employees and the compliance staff have input regarding the medium (i.e., on-site, off-site, hands-on, etc.) and its effectiveness.
+Often all methods are used depending on the number to be trained, urgency, cost and effectiveness.